Note: Read the primer on Using Miles if you have not already.

 Singapore Krisflyer has separate award charts for flights on Singapore Airlines only and for flights with their Star Alliance partners.
 Generally, the best use of Singapore Krisflyer miles is for their own flights in business, first, or suites class.
 Another good option is partner award flights within North or South America, including Hawaii and the Caribbean.
 Other options tend to either cost too many miles or charge too much in fuel surcharges to be competitive.

-Award Chart: Flights on Singapore Airlines as well as Flights with Star Alliance and Flights with Other Partners (incl.
+Award Chart: Flights on Singapore Airlines as well as Flights with Star Alliance and Flights with Non-Alliance Partners (incl.
 Alaska Airlines).
+Flights on non-alliance partners cannot be combined with flights on Star Alliance partners in a single award.

-Cancellations: $30 to cancel and redeposit your miles.
+Cancellations: $75 to cancel and redeposit your miles.
+The same $25 fee mentioned above potentially applies here too.

 Close-In Booking Fees: None.

-Stopovers and Open-Jaws: One stopover and one open-jaw for round-trip awards.
-Stopovers can also be added to any award for $100 each.
+Stopovers and Open-Jaws: One stopover and one open-jaw for international round-trip awards (stopovers in the country of departure are excluded).
+Up to three stopovers can be added to an award (even a one-way award) for $100 each.

-Fuel Surcharges: Yes, but none on a) Singapore/Silkair awards nor b) partner awards within North and South America.
+Fuel Surcharges: Yes, but none on a) Singapore/Silkair awards, b) Air New Zealand, Avianca, and Copa, nor c) partner awards within North and South America.
+Fuel surcharges on ANA, Ethiopian, EVA, LOT Polish, Scandinavian, and Turkish can be low also.

 - Go to Singapore.
 Create an account if you do not have one already.